 As a result of the 2017 tax reform, even more employees now expect full reimbursement of work expenses.
 This is because the tax cuts also removed the popular deduction for unreimbursed business expenses.
 In the past, an employee could deduct mileage from work-related trips or receipts for vehicle expenses, cell phone expenses, etc. if the company did not already use an IRS accountable plan for business reimbursements.

 Some state labor codes require full reimbursement of employees for business expenses.
 California labor code, section 2802, is a well-known example of this.
 Illinois, Massachusetts, Rhode Island, New Hampshire, and North and South Dakota also have strict reimbursement laws.
-If you have employees working in a state with and indemnification code that requires reimbursement of business expenses, it is imperative that your company take action to keep up with employees' changing expense needs.
+If you have employees working in a state with an indemnification code that requires reimbursement of business expenses, it is imperative that your company take action to keep up with employees' changing expense needs.

 Let's look at three different categories of employees that may need some kind of reimbursement.

-Reimbursement of mobile workers
+Reimbursement of mobile workers (vehicle-based)

 If an employee does a lot of driving as part of their job, or their personal vehicle is their office, then their business-related vehicle costs should be reimbursed.
 If they drive a company car, then most of those costs are already paid for by the company.
 If they drive a personal vehicle, then they face a wider array of costs that should be paid for by the employer.

 Mobile employees may also be entitled to reimbursement of expenses for their mobile device.
 The company may choose to give them a phone or tablet and pay for their mobile plan, or the business portion of their personal device and mobile plan.
-And, of course, meals, accommodations, airfare, etc. can also be reimbursable if required as part of the employee's amount of travel.
+And, of course, meals, accommodations, airfare, etc. can also be reimbursable if required as part of the employee's travel.

 Reimbursement of office workers